What is the Program About?

 The goals of pulmonary rehabilitation are to:

-- Increase exercise tolerance in order to reduce impairment.
+- Increase exercise capacity in order to reduce activity limitations and increase participation in everyday activities

 - Improve adherence to recommended treatments.